 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Benadryl may be taken with or without food.

 - Take exactly as directed.
 Do not take more than is recommended.

 - Do not drive or operate machinery if Benadryl makes you drowsy or affects your judgment.
 Avoid alcohol.

-- When using for motion sickness, take Benadryl 30 minutes before exposure to motion.
-Take subsequent doses before meals or bedtime for the duration of the exposure.
+- When using for motion sickness, take Benadryl 30 minutes before any exposure to motion.
+Take subsequent doses before meals or at bedtime for the duration of the exposure.

-- Not recommended as a night-time sleep aid for children aged less than twelve.
+- Benadryl should not be used as a nighttime sleep aid in children aged less than twelve.

 Response and Effectiveness

 - Benadryl is quickly absorbed after oral administration and peak effects are reached within one hour.
 The effects of diphenhydramine last from four to six hours.
 Benadryl in the injectable form has a rapid onset of action.

 - When used as a night-time sleeping aid, the usual dosage of Benadryl is 50mg at bedtime.
 A lower dosage may be needed in the elderly.

 Benadryl [Package Insert].
 Revised 05/2006.
 Parke-Davis. https://www.drugs.com/pro/benadryl-injection.html

 - Dosage Information